dask/dask-jobqueue/docs/source/index.rst

 More details
 ------------
-A good entry point to know more about how to use ``dask-jobqueue`` is the :ref:`talks-and-tutorials`.
+A good entry point to know more about how to use ``dask-jobqueue`` is :ref:`talks-and-tutorials`.

 .. toctree::